 Green fleet is a special fleet for beginners.
 Green fleeters can be any age up to 15.
-A green fleet might have skippers who are as young as 6 and as old as 15, but sooner or later they’ll move into either the red, white, or blue fleet depending on their age.
+A green fleet might have skippers who are as young as 6 and as old as 15, but sooner or later, they’ll move into either the red, white, or blue fleet, depending on their age.
 Green fleet typically sails relatively close to shore and on short courses.
-Sailors may be coached at any time including during a race.
+Sailors may be coached at any time, including during a race.

 Skippers who are 10 or under sail in the white fleet.
 Skippers who are 11 and 12 sail in the blue fleet.
 Skippers who are 13, 14, or 15 sail in the red fleet.
-In all fleets, the determining date is the skipper’s age on the first day of the regatta.
+In all fleets, the determining date is the skipper’s age on the regatta's first day.
 Skippers move up to blue fleet on their 11th birthday and red fleet on their 13th birthday.
-At most regattas, the red, blue, and white fleets all start at the same time and race on the same course.
+At most regattas, the red, blue, and white fleets all start simultaneously and race on the same course.
 Coaching for the red/white/blue fleets is permissible before and after, but not during individual races.
-Coaches can observe the racing from designated areas and provide feedback to the sailors at the completion of the race(s) observed.
+Coaches can observe the racing from designated areas and provide feedback to the sailors after observing the race(s).

-For more info visit the class website, www.USODA.org
+For more info, visit the class website, www.USODA.org.

 A more detailed description of the Opti.

 A more detailed description of the RS Feva

 A bit more detailed information about the Laser Radial